- Explore Santiago's Barrio Bellavista for hip restaurants and bars

 Chat with a local specialist who can help organize your trip.

-Day 6: W Trek Day 3/4: The French Valley to Refugio Paine Grande
+Day 6: Hike to Refugio Paine Grande (Day 3)

 Then it's a 1.5-hour ascent beginning at the French River Valley, passing the French Glacier, and finishing at the "British camp," which is a group of primitive log shelters once used by English hikers.
 Nearby you'll find the Mirador Britanico (British Viewpoint), which features one of the most amazing panoramic views in the park.
 The mountains of Cerros, Paine Grande, Catedral, Hoja, Máscara, Espada, Aleta de Tiburón, and Cuerno Norte Horn can all be seen from this viewpoint.